open-forest-observatory/ofo-argo/README.md

 The drone data to be processed and the workflow outputs are on the `ofo-share` volume.
 This volume will be automatically mounted to any VM built from `ofo-dev` image using [Exosphere interface](https://jetstream2.exosphere.app/exosphere/).
 The volume is mounted at `/ofo-share` of the VM.
 <br/>

-To add new drone imagery projects to be processed using Argo, transfer files from your local machine to the `/ofo-share` volume.
+To add new drone imagery datasets to be processed using Argo, transfer files from your local machine to the `/ofo-share` volume.

 `scp -r <local/directory/drone_images> exouser@<vm.ip.address>:/ofo-share/`